GMP clearance Sponsor Information Dashboard (SID)

 There are four lines represented within the graph.

 The line with a diamond marker at the top of the graph represents non-sterile active pharmaceutical ingredient compliance verification applications.
-This shows a sustained decrease in application numbers from ~840 to ~680 by the end of June 2025 followed by a sharp decrease to ~500 by August 2025.
-These numbers further decrease to ~350 by 1 March 2026.
+This shows steady application numbers around ~680 up until the end of June 2025, followed by a sharp decrease to ~500 by August 2025.
+These numbers further decrease to ~297 by 1 June 2026.

 The third line with a triangle marker represents sterile finished product compliance verification applications.
-This shows that there was a slight increase in application numbers from ~350 to ~380 between Q1 2025 and Q3 2025 but have decreased back to ~335 by 1 March 2026.
+This shows that there was a slight increase in application numbers from ~350 to ~380 between Q2 2025 and Q3 2025 but have decreased to ~291 by 1 June 2026.

 Figure 3 shows a snapshot of all GMP Clearance applications in the system at different stages of evaluation or queue categories.
-The largest number are 'complete' applications in lodgement queues ready for evaluation (This includes both MRA and CV application types).
-The total number of all applications on 1 March 2026 was 1647.
+The largest number remains 'complete' applications in lodgement queues ready for evaluation (This includes both MRA and CV application types).
+The total number of all applications in the system on 1 June 2026 was 1286.
+This a reduction of 274 since the April update.

 Figure 3 shows a bar graph detailing total numbers of Good Manufacturing Practice (GMP) clearance applications and the applications status.